datamol-io/molfeat/docs/index.md

 # Overview

-Molfeat is a centralized hub of molecular featurizers.
-It supports a wide variety of out-of-the-box molecular featurizers and can be easily extended to include custom featurizers.
+Molfeat is a hub of molecular featurizers.
+It supports a wide variety of out-of-the-box molecular featurizers and can be easily extended to include your own custom featurizers.

 - :rocket: Fast, with a simple and efficient API.
 - :arrows_counterclockwise: Unify pre-trained molecular embeddings and hand-crafted featurizers in a single package.